 Andy Simpson

-As a senior director in the Verisign Corporate Strategy and Analytics organization, Andy Simpson is responsible for studying end-user demand for domain names with a focus on the impact of emerging global markets and how registrants utilize their registered domain names.
+As Vice President, Business Intelligence and Data Analytics at Verisign, Andy Simpson is responsible for studying end-user demand for domain names with a focus on the impact of emerging global markets and how registrants utilize their registered domain names.
 Andy also supports Verisign’s efforts to evaluate security and stability threats to the Domain Name System root zone.

 Andy earned a Bachelor of Science degree in biomedical engineering from Northwestern University.